tgeby0/reactive-programming-demo/README.md

 If you are able to see a mostly blank page with a text box and a "Send" button at the bottom, everything is working as expected!

+Just a heads-up, this demo has a back-end (Node JS) and a front-end both written in [**TypeScript**](https://www.typescriptlang.org/), which is a superset of JavaScript with static type checking.
+If you've never worked with JavaScript or TypeScript, no worries!
+We'll provide you some syntax hints.
+You'll be surprised at how much you're able to pick up.

+#### Tech Stack

+* **Express.JS** - the web server app that serves the HTML page to the browser
+* **Socket.IO** - an abstraction over the standard web sockets, a real-time connection between a browser and a server application
+* **tsc** (TypeScript compiler/transpiler) - converts strongly typed TypeScript code into JavaScript that can run on the server or in the browser
+* **esbuild** - bundles
+* ***RxJS*** - part of the ReactiveX series of reactive programming libraries in a variety of languages.
+This incorporates the reactive programming paradigm to your JavaScript code.

 ### Getting started:

 There are a few files already created for you: